apexad/homebridge-mysmartblinds-bridge/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin which communicates with MySmartBlinds through the [MySmartBlinds Smart Bridge](https://www.mysmartblinds.com/products/smart-hub).
 You must have configured your blinds and bridge with the official iOS or Android app first in order to use this homebridge plugin.

-USE AT YOUR OWN RISK.
+This plugin is not affilited with the MySmartBlinds product.

 ## features
-1. Auto-detect all blinds setup in the app, no need to specify each blind
+1. Uses bride to auto-detect all blinds setup in the MySmartBlinds app, no need to specify each blind
 2. Shows battery level for each blind (updated only when blind is open/closed)
+3. Supports blind percentages

+## notes
+1. Be sure to calibrate your blinds in the 'MySmartBlinds' app if you see that the blinds are not opening perfectly straight

 ## minimal configuration
 Add to platforms section of homebridge `config.json` after installing the plugin: